Undetermined states: how to find them and their applications: Applications of undetermined states in quantum cryptography

-Second, the quantum secret sharing (QSS) scheme proposed by Hillery \emph{et. al.} \cite{3} is proven insecure by Qin \emph{et. al.} very recently \cite{Ins}.
-Here we demonstrate that the undetermined states can save the security of the QSS scheme.
-Here we brief the original QSS scheme as follows.
-In the distribution phase, the sender Alice \emph{always} initially prepares the same three-qubit GHZ states, $\frac{1}{\sqrt{2}}(\left\vert 0\right\rangle ^{\otimes3}+\left\vert 1\right\rangle ^{\otimes3})$ in each round.
+In brief, classical\ secret sharing scheme (SSS) refers to a method of splitting secret meassage into $n$ shares, each containing only partial information.
+The QSS protocol for sharing classical secrets is first proposed by Hillery, Bu\v{z}ek, and Berthiaume (HBB) \cite{3}, which can be briefed as follows. (i) The distribution phase: the sender Alice \emph{always} initially prepares the same three-qubit GHZ states, $\frac{1}{\sqrt{2}}(\left\vert 0\right\rangle ^{\otimes3}+\left\vert 1\right\rangle ^{\otimes3})$ in each round.
 Then she sends two of these three qubits to each the receivers, Bob and Charlie.
-Afterwards, all three parties perform either $\sigma_{y}$ or $\sigma_{x}$ measurement at random.
+Afterwards, all three parties perform either $Y$ or $X$ measurement at random.
 The receivers each send the measurement basis to Alice.
 On the other hand, Alice performs her measurement.
-Here the secret bit is Alice's measurement outcome.
-In the revealing phase, Alice announces her measurement basis.
-If either one or three $\sigma_{x}$ measurements are preformed among these three parties, they keep their respective outcomes, otherwise these outcomes are discarded.
+Here the secret bit is Alice's measurement outcome. (ii) The revealing phase: Alice announces her measurement basis.
+If either one or three $X$ measurements are preformed among these three parties, they keep their respective outcomes, otherwise these outcomes are discarded.
 As for the reserved outcomes, Bob and Charlie have to collaborate to deduce Alice' outcome.
 To achieve this, they just reveal their respective outcomes to each other in private.
 At last, in order to detect the eavesdropping in the checking phase, some portion of the outcomes should be chosen randomly and then announced public.
-If the bit error rate is beyond some threshold, there must exist eavesdropping and hence the secret bits should be abandoned.
+If the bit error is beyond some threshold, there must exist eavesdropping and hence the secret bits should be abandoned.

-To access the secret without other's assistance, the dishonest receiver, say Charlie, intercepts the delivered qubits and perform joint operations on the these two qubits with one ancilla qubit.
-He then resends one of the intercepted qubit to Bob.
+Recently, cryptanalysis of the HBB protocol using the intercept-and-resend attack is proposed by Qin \emph{et. al.} \cite{Ins}.
+Without loss of generality, the dishonest Charlie is presumed equipped with unlimited power without violating the physics principle.
+To access the secret bit without Bob's assistance, Charlie intercepts both the delivered qubits and performs joint operations on the these qubits with unlimited ancilla qubits.
+He then resends one qubit to Bob.
 In the revealing phase, the dishonest Charlie can forge his measurement basis before the actual measurement.
-In addition, he wiretaps Bob's measurement basis.
-Finally, after Alice's announcement, Charlie himself can deduce Alice's outcome by performing the joint measurement on qubits at hand without Bob's assistance \cite{Ins}.
+In addition, Charlie can wiretap Bob's measurement basis.
+Finally, after Alice's announcement, Charlie himself can deduce Alice's outcome without any assistance and awareness \cite{Ins}.